ash1kc/SQL-Fifa19-discriptive-analysis/README.md

 # SQL-Fifa19-discriptive-analysis
 ![fifa19](https://user-images.githubusercontent.com/118667586/206905841-9fd75d37-8bfa-44e7-b918-35ef9bd8b135.gif)

-I have taken fifa19 dataset and performed analysis on it and found some interesting insights.
+I have taken the fifa19 dataset and performed analysis on it and found some interesting insights.

 # Tool used to perform analysis- Microsoft SQL Server Management studio